corbindavenport/nexus-tools/README.md

 ### Features

 * Works on Linux, Bash for Windows 10¹, Linux on Chromebooks², and Mac.
-An x86 processor is required on all platforms.
+An x86 processor is required on all platforms, except macOS³.
 * The SDK Platform Tools package is downloaded from Google's servers, so you're always getting the latest version.
 * All files are stored in `~/.nexustools`, so sudo access is not required.
 * A [USB Vendor ID list](https://apkudo.com/one-true-adb_usb-ini-to-rule-them-all/) and [UDEV rules file](https://github.com/M0Rf30/android-udev-rules/blob/master/51-android.rules) are installed to fix common USB connection issues (UDEV file only applies to Linux and is optional).